• Asset – is a structure that represents a Cardano native token. The data structure is based on the

 default and ensures that all requests return an estimated cost and deposit address to process the

-Transaction, otherwise, it will be set to "authorized" for minting.
+Transaction, otherwise, the transaction will be set to "authorized" for minting.